 Before you start, you’ll need to get a domain name and a hosting company.
 These are the top 3 sites I’ve personally used for my blog and other websites I own.

 Bluehost– A very popular hosting site amongst bloggers.
-From just $2.95/mo, you can create your very own WordPress site- with 1-click WP install and a 30day money-back guarantee.
+From just $2.95/mo, you can create your very own WordPress site- with 1-click WP install and a 30-day money-back guarantee.
 Using my link, you can get a free domain name at Bluehost, and by signing up on a 12 mo plan.
-You can start off with a monthly plan and reserve your domain name -less than $12 for the year.
+You can start off with a monthly plan and reserve your domain name -for less than $12 a year.
 This is a very good option for bloggers on a budget.

-GoDaddy– My current WordPress hosting company- it’s got an easy to use dashboard, 1-click WP install, daily site backup and free stock photos within the Media Library.
+GoDaddy– My current WordPress hosting company- it’s got an easy-to-use dashboard, 1-click WP install, daily site backup, and free stock photos within the Media Library.
 GoDaddy also includes many WordPress themes available for use.
-Plans start at $6/mo and also includes a free domain name with a 12 mo plan.
+Plans start at $6/mo and also include a free domain name with a 12 mo plan.
 Build a better website in less than an hour with GoDaddy.
 Start for FREE!

 Make Your Photos Standout

 You don’t need to be a professional photographer to have great graphics and photos.
-These tools below will help you find templates that you can customize and enhance your photos.
+The tools below will help you find templates that you can customize and enhance your photos.

 Canva– An online graphic design software that can be used for web and print.
 A majority of my blog title (image) pics and Pinterest photos are created thru Canva.
 There are so many options and designs that make your image and presentation stand out.
 Super easy to use and you will not be disappointed.
 This is absolutely #1 in my books and I don’t know what I’d do without it.
 Saves me from purchasing design software that is expensive and so confusing.
 It’s free to use or can purchase a subscription for premium plans.

 PicMonkey– Also an online graphic design software that is free to use or can purchase a monthly subscription to unlock premium options.
-I have a monthly subscription to PicMonkey and it allows you to be more creative with your design and you can save it for web or print use.
-This is great for making logos, headers, social media covers and more.
-Start with a 7 day free trial with premium options.
+I have a monthly subscription to PicMonkey and which allows you to be more creative with your design and you can save it for web or print use.
+This is great for making logos, headers, social media covers, and more.
+Start with a 7-day free trial with premium options.

 Unsplash– A must-bookmark site to get high-quality free stock photos for your blog and social media.
 There are thousands of pictures you can use and do whatever you want with.
 You can search for pictures by keywords or go through the collections.
 Also, check out my post on How to get free photos for your blog and social media for more websites.

 Envato– Purchased my WordPress theme called Bridge by Qode Interactive from Envato.
-Here you can find thousands of web templates and themes, website plugins, video effects, royalty-free music, and audio tracks, fonts, logos, icons, stock photos as well as 3D print models.
-It’s pretty much your one-stop-shop for your creative projects or anything web-related.
+Here you can find thousands of web templates and themes, website plugins, video effects, royalty-free music, audio tracks, fonts, logos, icons, stock photos as well as 3D print models.
+It’s pretty much your one-stop shop for your creative projects or anything web-related.
 There’s so much you can find here!

-Creative Market – Like Envato above, Creative Market is an online market place for graphics, templates, photos, fonts, and more.
+Creative Market – Like Envato above, Creative Market is an online marketplace for graphics, templates, photos, fonts, and more.
 Each Monday they offer 6 FREE GOODS that you can download.
 It’s absolutely one of my favorite sites and is the best place to find graphics and templates for any project you’re looking for.
-Whether it’s for creating media kits, blog designs or business card, you MUST check this out.
+Whether it’s for creating media kits, blog designs, or business cards, you MUST check this out.

 Later– a new site to manage and plan out your social media pages.
 It’s basically you’re online content calendar planner.
 There’s plenty of helpful information to help you grow your accounts, so I highly recommend you subscribe to their newsletter.
 A free site with options to upgrade for additional features.